aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-29-swiftui-animation-tricks.md

 <figure class='fixed'><img src="/images/swiftui-animation-5.gif"/></figure>

-This is a very simple use of `transaction(_:)` but many things are possible: you could change the type of animation, add a delay, or change its duration.
-It’s rad.
+This is a very simple use of `transaction(_:)` but many things are possible: you could change to a different animation, add a delay, or change the current animation’s duration.
+It’s pretty cool.

 One word of warning from the [documentation](https://developer.apple.com/documentation/SwiftUI/Form/transaction%28_:%29):